Arc spaces and equivariant cohomology: Introduction

+When $G$ is a torus, the assumptions on the fixed locus in Part~\eqref{mult-part1} are part of a standard package of hypotheses for localization theorems in equivariant cohomology; for more general groups, see Remark~\ref{r:q-coeff}.
+Note that the statement in Part~\eqref{mult-part2} applies in particular to any smooth subvariety $V\subseteq X$.

+Information about the singularities of $V$ is encoded in the geometry of its jet schemes, but these spaces are notoriously difficult to compute.
+In fact, almost nothing is known about them, except when $V$ is a local complete intersection \cite{EMInversion, MusJet, MusSingularities}---in which case the sequence of dimensions $\{ \dim J_m V \}_{m \ge 0}$ determines the log canonical threshold of $V$ \cite[Corollary 0.2]{MusSingularities}---or when $V$ is a determinantal variety \cite{KSDeterminantal, YueJet}.
+In particular, the corresponding class $[J_m V] \in H^*_G X$ is an important invariant.
+When $X = \A^d$ and $G = (\C^*)^r$, this class is the \emph{multi-degree} of $J_m V$ (see Remark~\ref{r:multi}, \cite[Chapter~8]{MSCombinatorial}).

+Self-intersection is perhaps the most difficult part of intersection theory to interpret geometrically, because it requires some version of a moving lemma.
+From an intersection-theoretic point of view, Equation~\eqref{eq:magic} gives a new geometric interpretation of the self-intersection $[V]^{m + 1}$, even in the case when $G$ is trivial and $V$ is smooth.
+From the perspective of singularity theory, this gives a highly non-trivial calculation of the class $[J_m V]$ under suitable conditions.

+The above Corollary implies a relationship between the failure of Equation~\eqref{eq:magic} and the singularities of $V$.
+To measure this discrepancy, in \S\ref{s:multiplicities} we introduce \emph{higher-order equivariant multiplicities}.
+These generalize the equivariant multiplicities considered by Rossmann \cite{rossmann} and Brion \cite{BriChow}, among others; the latter have been used to study singularities of Schubert varieties \cite[\S6.5]{BriChow}, and are related to Minkowski weights on fans \cite{katz-payne}.
+We prove the higher-order multiplicities are intrinsic to $V$ (Theorem~\ref{t:mult-invt}), and apply our main results to relate them with the ($0^\mathrm{th}$-order) multiplicities of Brion.

 Our initial motivation for this work came from the theory of toric varieties.
 By a theorem of Ishii, orbits of generic arcs in a toric variety $X$ are parametrized by the same set which naturally indexes a $\Z$-basis for $H_T^*X$, namely, points in the lattice $N$ of one-parameter subgroups of $T$.
-In Section~\ref{s:toric}, we apply our results to extend this bijection to a natural isomorphism of rings (Corollary~\ref{tv}).
+In \S\ref{s:toric}, we give a geometric interpretation of this bijection by applying our results to extend it to an isomorphism of rings (Corollary~\ref{tv}), reproving the well-known fact that the equivariant cohomology of a smooth toric variety is isomorphic to the Stanley-Reisner ring of the corresponding fan.
+We expect this intriguing picture to extend to a relation between \emph{equivariant orbifold cohomology} of toric stacks and spaces of \emph{twisted arcs} in the sense of Yasuda \cite{YasMotivic} (see \S\ref{rmks}).